fact-sealevel/extremesealevel2-AFs/README.md

 mkdir -p ./data/output
 ```

+>[!IMPORTANT]
+> This module requires output from the sea-level module totaling step!

 Add totaled sealevel change data to input directory.
 This module requires output from the [facts-total](https://github.com/fact-sealevel/facts-total).
 Move the file you would like to use to `./data/input`.
 Alternatively, you can mount a volume to the container with the directory holding the totaled output and pass the filename as an arg.